-Garett Clayton’s WAP dance is our new obession
+Garett Clayton’s WAP dance is our new obsession

 He's just give the people what he wants

-Actor Garrett Clayton apparently believes in giving the people what they want… and we love a giver.
+Actor Garrett Clayton apparently believes in giving the people what they want… and it has to be said, we love a giver.

 The King Cobra star has been using his Instagram page to show off his dance moves of late, and when asked by an eager fan to do the WAP dance, made famous by Cardi B and Megan Thee Stallion, Garrett was only too happy to oblige.